kairosilveira/kairosilveira/README.md

 #### Description of some of my projects:

 [House Rocket]:
-Data science project to extract insights from data and create a machine learning model to predict prices in the real state market.
+Data science project to extract insights from data and create a machine learning model to predict prices in the real state market(still working on it).
+[Titanic Competition]:
+This is a kaggle competition for begginers that I used to show how to use pipelines for data preparation and how to tune the hyperparameters of the pipeline with GridSearchCV
 --------------

 ####  Contact me here: